loqoman/Personal/Python/Ticks/README.txt

  -Changing the names of some of the tick commands
  -Add an example thing that checks for something to show ticks in process

+Edit:

+~Can I use the same cool dashey thingy?~